Skip to main content

 Training Course

-A local course offers you the opportunity to do the survival training and race in one trip.
+A local course offers you the opportunity to do survival training and the race in one trip.
 Other advantages of participating in a course in the Yukon are:

 Overview “MYAU Pre-Race Workshop” – by Jessie Gladish